generadores-en-python

 What are and how to use Generators in Python

-In Python, generators are a tool that allows generating sequences of data, focused with efficiency as the goal.
+In Python, generators are a tool that allows generating sequences of data, focused on efficiency as an objective.

-To do this, unlike lists, generators do not store all elements in memory, but produce them on the fly.
+To achieve this, unlike lists, generators do not store all elements in memory, but produce them on the fly.

 This makes them very useful for working with large datasets or continuous data streams, as elements are generated only when needed (and only if needed).